VirtEngine/gitpackager/support/README.md

 # Support scripts

-## init1.5.sh
+## init.sh

-The init1.5.sh script helps to update latest version of our cloud agent(`gulpd`) and its configuration(`gulp.conf`) file in the virtual machine images that `VirtEngine` provides automatically.
+The init.sh script helps to update latest version of our cloud agent(`gulpd`) and its configuration(`gulp.conf`) file in the virtual machine images that `VirtEngine` provides automatically.

 ## To use the init1.5.sh